Clinical Title: Social Isolation: The Impact on Clients and the Clinician’s Response

-FOR NEW JERSEY SOCIAL WORKERS: This program is approved for clinical credits.
-Programs or courses approved by boards that license social work practice in other states are a valid source of continuing education credit (N.J.A.C.
-13:44G-6.4(c)10).
+FOR NEW JERSEY SOCIAL WORKERS: This program is approved for clinical (or social and cultural competence or ethics) credits.
+Attendance at programs or courses given at state and national social work association conferences, where the criteria for membership is an academic degree in social work, are a valid source of continuing education credit (N.J.A.C.
+13:44G-6.4(c)4)..

 PSCSW Members - Before you begin any registration, you must log in to the website to pay the member rate.
 If you register without logging in, you will pay at the nonmember rate.
 If you need assistance logging in, please contact the PSCSW office at: email@example.com.

 10:30 am - 1:30 pm